 Values: The Intersection of Culture and Branding

-Today, we are going to explore the concept of values on a much deeper level: what are they, why they matter, how to create them, and why we consider them a significant part of the branding process.
+Let's explore the concept of values on a deeper level: what are they, why they matter, how to create them, and why we consider them a significant part of the branding process.
 Many organizations are guilty of stuffing their handbooks and homepages full of words like integrity, respect, and communication.
-But in reality, they haven’t taken the time dig deep and really look at who their organization is.
+But in reality, they haven’t taken the time to dig deep and really look at who their organization is.
 When we develop communication strategies for our clients, it’s more than just fluffy words and fun times.
-Our goal is to ensure that your core values align with your organization, and allow your employees to fully and intentionally live your brand.
+Our goal is to ensure that your core values align with your organization and allow your employees to fully and intentionally live your brand.

 WHAT ARE CORE VALUES?

 Your values are the roadmap for your organization.
 They guide how you make decisions, solve problems, and interact with one another.
 There are many values that all good businesses should have, things like honesty, transparency, respect, ethics, and so on.
 But those are no-brainers and reflect the most basic expectations.
 Your core values, however, are ones that are completely unique to your organization.
 They should reflect the specific individuals you employ and set the standard for defining and growing your culture.
 They are the criteria upon which you should hire, fire, and evaluate your employees.
 With core values in place, you can design a culture that is sustainable, cohesive, and intentional.

 Intentional core values create community.
 When everyone in the organization is led by the same four to six guiding principles, your culture strengthens.
 When core values are used appropriately, they are found in every aspect of your organization.
 From the people you hire to how you interact with clients and employees, your values can be seen consistently across the organization in multiple ways.
 They lay the foundation for your organization, help you make decisions on a daily basis, and cultivate a unified culture.